igemnace/vim-sniplet/README.md

 You also have access to `:ISniplet` and `:CSniplet`, similar to `:iabbrev` and `:cabbrev`.

-Also, `:SnipletBuffer`, `:ISnipletBuffer`, and `:CSnipletBuffer` create buffer-local Sniplets (useful for filetype-specific Sniplets).
+Also, `:Sniplet <buffer>` and friends create buffer-local Sniplets (useful for filetype-specific Sniplets).

 ## Tiny Vim Plugins